JingbinLi/moleport/README.md

 <p align="center">
 	<img src="./moleport-logo.jpeg" alt="moleport logo" width="180" />
 </p>

 # moleport

-Node.js CLI tool for SSH tunnel (MolePort) management.
-Supports both CLI and HTTP API.
+moleport is a Node.js CLI tool for SSH tunnel (MolePort) management.
+It supports both command-line and HTTP API usage, and can be used as a standalone binary or as a development project.

+---

-## Download Binary
+## 1. Using the Binary

+### 1.1 Download

-You can download the latest prebuilt binaries from the [GitHub Releases page](https://github.com/JingbinLi/moleport/releases):
+Download the latest prebuilt binaries from the [GitHub Releases page](https://github.com/JingbinLi/moleport/releases):

 - **Linux:** `moleport-linux`
 - **macOS:** `moleport-macos`
 - **Windows:** `moleport-win.exe`

-### Usage: Local (per-directory) vs Global (system-wide)
+### 1.2 Local Usage (Per-directory)

-#### Local usage (per-directory)

-You can run the binary directly from the download location after granting execute permission:
+After downloading, grant execute permission (Linux/macOS):

 ```sh
 # macOS example (in Downloads folder)